projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 VHM overview
 ============

-Device Model manages UOS VM by accessing interfaces exported from VHM module.
-VHM module is an SOS kernel driver.
+Device Model manages User VM by accessing interfaces exported from VHM module.
+VHM module is an Service VM kernel driver.
 The ``/dev/acrn_vhm`` node is created when VHM module is initialized.
 Device Model follows the standard Linux char device API (ioctl) to access the functionality of VHM.